autonity/docs.autonity.org/concepts/validator/index.md

 Accountability protocols detect and track faults as they are committed during the epoch.
 Penalties for faults are then calculated and applied at the end of each epoch according to the accountability protocol.
 Accountability protocols will for each offending validator:

 - Calculate the severity of the detected fault(s).
-- Calculate economic disincentives and incentives for correct behaviour according to the accountability protocol.
+- Calculate economic incentives for correct behaviour according to the accountability protocol.
+- Calculate economic disincentives for failures to participate in consensus and oracle price reporting according to the accountability protocol.
 - Apply accountability penalties - stake slashing, forfeiture of [staking rewards](/glossary/#staking-rewards) and [inflation rewards](/glossary/#inflation-rewards), temporary or permanent [validator jailing](/concepts/validator/#validator-jailing).

 ## Validator jailing